argoproj/argo-workflows/docs/cli/argo_archive_delete.md

 ### Examples

 ```
-# Delete an archived workflow by its UID:
+# Delete about an archived workflow by its UID:
   argo archive delete abc123-def456-ghi789-jkl012

 ```